 Having access to quality notes is, for most students, integral to the learning process.
 For some students, taking notes in class presents a barrier.
 When this is the case, note-taking is provided as an accommodation.
-The Disability Resource Center (DRC) welcomes working with students who will share their notes.
-There are a few benefits for notetakers:
+The Disability Resource Center works with instructors to identify volunteer notetakers.

 How to take good notes

 Thank you for agreeing to share your notes.
 The notetaker provides equal access to the classroom by providing quality notes of classroom lectures to students with disabilities.

 Notetakers who use the following information often improve dramatically in their note-taking skills as a result.
 Following the guidelines on this site and soliciting feedback from your professors will likely give you better notes to study for the rest of your college career and may even improve your GPA.

 - Additional strategies and techniques

 If you have any questions, comments, or concerns after reviewing this information, contact the DRC.